M7SPI/OpenVPN-IPTV-Fix/README.md

 wget https://git.io/vbQxJ -O openvpninstall.sh && bash openvpninstall.sh

+Once it ends it will save the client.ovpn (or what ever you called the client file you created) file in the root folder.
+You will need to download this locally then transefer it to your device running the openvpn client, that may be an android client, ios or windows client.

+I just downloaded to my laptop, emailed to my my phone to use in android openvpnclient.
+You could use any suitable file share method from teamviwer to es explorer.

-Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.
+you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.